cudail/reimnigh/README.md

 The tests in test_reimnigh.py run against the [Irish National Morphology Database] which is included as a submodule under `test/BuNaMo`.
 Data is extracted from this as some basic JSON using `test/gramadoir` which is built from [my fork of the Gramadán project].
+This will require Mono or .NET libraries to run.

 ### Licence and attribution